Gymnastics at the 2024 Summer Olympics – Women's floor: Qualifying

+Relationship between Difficulty Score (D Score) and Execution Score (E Score) in the 2024 Olympic Qualifying Women's Floor Exercise routines, illustrating the distribution of scores across gymnasts.

 The gymnasts who ranked in the top eight qualified for the final round.
 In a case where more than two gymnasts from the same NOC were in the top eight, the last ranked among them would not qualify to final round.
 The next-best ranked gymnast would qualify instead.